cau-se/DigitalTwinPrototypes/PiCar-X/README.md

 And [activate I2C](#activate-gpio-and-i2c-on-your-system)

-<strong>Problem 2: GPIO ports exist after the containers crashed/were killed.</strong>
+**Problem 2: GPIO ports exist after the containers crashed/were killed.**

 If you use CTRL+C more than once, you kill the containers instead of stopping them.
 Although deleting the GPIO pins is part of the shutdown routine, this is skipped if the containers crash or get killed.